Boreal woodland caribou: Evolution

 See Evolution in main page, Reindeer.
 Following are excerpts relating to boreal woodland caribou.

-Reindeer originated in a Late Pliocene North American-Beringian radiation of New World deer [Geist 1998).
-A frontoparietal skull fragment of Rangifer sp. from the Early Pleistocene of Omsk, Russia dates back to 2.1-1.8 Ma and suggests northern Eurasia as a center of reindeer origin (Bondarev et al. 2017).
+Reindeer originated in a Late Pliocene North American-Beringian radiation of New World deer.
+A frontoparietal skull fragment of Rangifer sp. from the Early Pleistocene of Omsk, Russia dates back to 2.1-1.8 Ma and suggests northern Eurasia as a center of reindeer origin.
 Its pedicles (antler bases), unlike modern reindeer, are inclined backward and set parallel to each other, demonstrating the primitive morphology for archaic cervids.
 The oldest North American Rangifer fossil is from the Yukon, 1.6 million years before present (BP).

 Rangifer "evolved as a mountain deer, ...exploiting the subalpine and alpine meadows...".
 Rangifer originated in the Early Pleistocene, a 2+ million-year period of multiple glacier advances and retreats.
 Several named Rangifer fossils in Eurasia and North America predate the evolution of modern tundra reindeer.

 Archaeologists distinguish "modern" tundra reindeer and barren-ground caribou from primitive forms — living and extinct — that did not have adaptations to extreme cold and to long-distance migration.
 They include a broad, high muzzle to increase the volume of the nasal cavity to warm and moisten the air before it enters the throat and lungs, bez tines set close to the brow tines, distinctive coat patterns, short legs and other adaptations for running long distances, and multiple behaviors suited to tundra, but not to forest (such as synchronized calving and aggregation during rutting and post-calving).
 As well, many genes, including those for vitamin D metabolism, fat metabolism, retinal development, circadian rhythm, and tolerance to cold temperatures, are found in tundra caribou that are lacking or rudimentary in forest types.
 For this reason, forest-adapted reindeer and caribou could not survive in tundra or polar deserts.
 Genetic research confirms this, documenting almost no introgression (interbreeding) of woodland caribou into barren-ground caribou and very few the other way.
 This is evidence of reproductive isolation, a hallmark of species definitions.